Required

 • You may be entitled to Supplemental Security Income (SSI) based on financial need.

 Of course, the downside to applying for permanent social security disability is that it can take over a year to be approved.
-This means you need to be proactive and know when exactly you should contact a professional to aid you.
+This means you need to be proactive and know when exactly you should contact a Social Security Disability Insurance (SSDI) lawyer to help you.

 Navigating the world of short-term disability benefits can be very confusing—and if you have contracted an illness or injury, time is of the essence.
 You need to focus on getting better rather than the piles of paperwork needed to get approved for short-term disability.

 Short-term disability lawyers are well-versed in the highly specialized area of worker’s compensation and disability benefits.
-They have worked through the system countless times and can advise you on what’s necessary to get your case approved the first time.
+They have worked through the system countless times and can offer legal advice to you on what’s necessary to get your case approved the first time.

 A short-term disability lawyer will ensure you receive the proper compensation and benefits you are entitled to under Nevada law.